-American Legion Project: Throughout 2017-2018, RHS has partnered with the Legion Post No.435 to inventory and preserve Legion history.
+American Legion Project: Throughout 2017-2018, RHS has partnered with The American Legion to inventory and preserve Legion history.
 We have inventoried their collection and are continuing to gather information about the organization.
 In the summer of 2022, RHS made an agreement with the Legion Post No. 435 to store and caretake their artifacts while their new building is being constructed.
 Soon to be named Veteran’s Village, it is expected to be completed in approximately 2025.

 Augsburg Park Display: The Richfield Historical Society is proud to help the Augsburg Park Library fill their Bulletin Board display case by the Front Entrance.
 We switch this case, four times a year with fun Richfield History and facts!

 Richfield Municipal Center Display Case: At the Richfield City Hall, our staff and volunteers put together a biannual display case, filled with historical articles, photos, and information.

-Community Center Programs: New for 2018, RHS has partnered with the Richfield Community Center to bring Richfield history out to the community.
+Community Center Programs: Since 2018, RHS has partnered with the Richfield Community Center to bring Richfield’s history out to the community.
 This program is hosted monthly and is free to attend.
 To find more information please, check out our Events page or the Community Center’s website.